Alazaizeh/reading-notes/Code301/class-12.md

 ### What is a NoSQL database?
 A NoSQL database provides a mechanism for storage and retrieval of data that is modeled in means other than the tabular relations used in relational databases.
 ### How does it work?
+ NoSQL is an approach to databases that represents a shift away from traditional relational database management systems (RDBMS).
+To define NoSQL, Relational databases rely on tables, columns, rows, or schemas to organize and retrieve data.
+In contrast, NoSQL databases do not rely on these structures and use more flexible data models
 ### What is inside of a Mongo database?
+MongoDB stores data records as documents (specifically BSON documents) which are gathered together in collections.
 ### Which is more flexible - SQL or MongoDB? and why.
+Data in MongoDB has a flexible schema.
+Collections do not enforce document structure by default.
+This flexibility gives you data-modeling choices to match your application and its performance requirements.
 ### What is the disadvantage of a NoSQL database?
+1. NoSQL databases don’t have the reliability functions which Relational Databases have
+2. NoSQL is not compatible (at all) with SQL.
+3. NoSQL are very new compared to Relational Databases, which means that are far less stable and may have a lot less functionalities.